 EDIT PROGplays only the one selected program, at its actual volume, on its actual MIDI channel

 The sample editing section has no concept of subtractive synthesis, merely playing back the raw sample, albeit still at different pitches and polyphonically.
-In effect, while in this section, the S1000 acts like a much simpler sampler (say, an S612), while still retaining its high fidelity and large, friendly display.
+In effect, while in this section, the S1000 acts like a much simpler sampler, while still retaining its high fidelity and large, friendly display.

 When actually recording the S1000, remember to keep it in the appropriate section, usually